Was this page helpful?

 1. Save the changes.

-Step 6: Fill in Storage provider settings form in Contentful web application
+Step 6: Configure AWS S3 storage in the Contentful web application

 By following these steps, you've securely enabled Contentful to ship logs to your AWS S3 bucket.
 Contentful will use AWS STS to assume the role you've created, ensuring a secure and efficient transfer of audit log data.